ayiaware/WorkerNotification/README.md

 <h1 align="center">Worker Notification</h1>

 <p align="center">
-🗡️Demo app demonstrating how to create and manage notifications locally using a combination of Jetpacks Worker Manager and Broadcast Receiver.
+Demo app demonstrating how to create and manage notifications locally using a combination of Jetpacks Worker Manager and Broadcast Receiver.
 It Also demonstrates modern Android development with Coroutines, LiveData, Jetpack (Room, ViewModel, Navigation), and Material Design based on MVVM architecture.
 </p>

 <p align="center">